 Consequently, it's not a shock to see all products handle the public threats very effectively.
-Malwarebytes was notable in its struggle at handling these.
-Targeted attacks were also handled well by most but caused some significant problems for Malwarebytes Endpoint Security, which failed to stop all but two of the targeted attacks, which is an unusually poor performance in our tests.

-Products from Kaspersky Lab, Symantec, Microsoft and Trend Micro protected against all of the public and targeted attacks.
-All but Trend Micro also handled the legitimate applications correctly.
-Sophos Intercept X Advanced stopped all of the targeted attacks and missed only one public threat.
-ESET Endpoint Security stopped all of public threats but allowed one targeted attack to achieve some level of success.
+Webroot and Malwarebytes were notable in their struggle at handling these.
+Targeted attacks were also handled well by most but caused some significant problems for the products from Malwarebytes and Webroot.
+Webroot notes that testing occurred before it released its script and anti-exploit protection.
+It failed to stop all but one of the targeted attacks, which is an unusually poor performance in our tests.
+Malwarebytes was little better, only stopping two.
+The Kaspersky Lab, Symantec and Microsoft products blocked all of the public and targeted attacks.
+They also handled the legitimate applications correctly.
+ESET's stopped all of the public threats but allowed one targeted attack to achieve full access and escalation.
+McAfee stopped all public threats but was beaten by seven targeted attacks.

-The Bit Defender and Crowdstrike products performed strongly, both stopping the vast majority of public threats.
+The Sophos and Trend Micro products performed strongly, both stopping the vast majority of public threats and all of the targeted attacks.